This Paleo Chocolate Chip Skillet Cookie is your classic ‘Pizzacookie’ made with real food ingredients, and no refined sugar!

 This method works really well with pretty much any cookie dough you love.
 But for today, let’s talk about the classic that simply never gets old – chocolate chip!
 Chocolate chip cookies are their own kind of comfort food.
 And I think for a lot of us, they conjure memories from childhood.

-For me what I always remember the most, was begging for ‘just one more nibble’ of cookie dough.
-But while I loved cookie dough, my mom knew I’d be wanting baked cookies too, so she’d always tell me to wait a bit more.
+What I remember the most, was begging for ‘just one more nibble’ of cookie dough.
+But while I loved cookie dough, my mom knew I’d be wanting baked cookies too.
+So she’d always tell me to wait a bit more.